Phazorknight/Cogito/Readme.md

 	- Animation Player: Assign your Animation Player node.
 	- Opening Animation: String name of your opening animation that's present in the animation player.
 	- Reverse Opening Animation for close: If set to true, the opening animation will be played in reverse when the door is closed.
-	- Closing Animation: String name of your closing animmation that's present in the animation player.
+	- Closing Animation: String name of your closing animation that's present in the animation player.

 ## Inventory System